Ali-Mahmoud98/Page_Scroll_Progress_indicator/README.md

 # Page_Scroll_Progress_indicator
-code using HTML, CSS, and JavaScript
+* code using HTML, CSS, and JavaScript.
+* the indicator with aqua color at the top of page